Blue Botia - Yasuhikotakia modesta : Complete Fish Profile & Care Guide

-In an aquarium environment, these Botias fair better in groups of six or more otherwise if housed alone in a community aquarium, they usually become aggressive towards other similarly shaped fish.
-If you keep these fish in pairs or small groups of 3 or 4, the dominant fish will usually bully the other fish to the point that they stop eating.
+When kept in an aquarium environment, Blue Botias thrive in groups of six or more.
+If housed alone in a community aquarium, they can become aggressive towards other similarly shaped fish.
+Similarly, if kept in pairs or small groups of three or four, the dominant fish can bully their companions to the point of refusing to eat.

 |Scientific Name||Yasuhikotakia modesta|

 |Other Names||Redtail Botia Loach, Red-finned Loach, Red-tailed Blue Loach|

 |Diet & Feeding||Omnivore|

 The Blue Botia is a captivating species of catfish native to the lower Mekong River basin, stretching across Laos, Vietnam, Cambodia, Thailand, and Vietnam.
 In addition to this range, they can also be found in the Chao Phraya and Mae Klong drainages in central and western Thailand in Southeast Asia.
 These fascinating creatures inhabit moderately flowing tributaries and rivers with sandy or muddy substrates, foraging amongst submerged rocks, leaf litter, tree roots, and driftwood branches in search of food and soft-leaved plants.

 Despite their scavenger status, Blue Botias are active foragers, venturing out of their hiding spots amongst the submerged roots and rocky caves in the evening to scour their environment for sustenance.
 As part of their reproductive life cycle, Blue Botias migrate seasonally, moving between smaller tributary drainages and main river channels depending on the time of year.

 During the rainy season, these captivating creatures can be found in flooded forest zones, where it is believed they spawn.
 Overall, Blue Botias are a fascinating species of catfish, with a unique range and intriguing behaviours that make them a captivating topic of discussion for anyone interested in aquatic life.